-If you wish to pay by check, or money order, you will receive a bill for payment for your plan premium.
+If you wish to pay by check, or money order, you will receive a bill for your Part D late enrollment penalty.
 We will send you a bill in the month before the following month of coverage.
-For example, you will get a bill in January for February's premium.
+For example, you will get a bill in January for February's Part D late enrollment penalty.
 We must receive your payment on or before the last day of the month before the following month of coverage.
 Please include the coupon from your monthly statement to ensure your payment is posted quickly and accurately.
 Our plan does not accept post-dated checks.
-If you do not include your coupon from your monthly statement, please write your Presbyterian Senior Care (HMO) member ID number on your personal check or money order.
-If the payment is for two members, write both Presbyterian Senior Care (HMO) member ID numbers on the check or money order, as well as the amount intended for each member to avoid delays in processing.
-If someone else is paying the plan premium for you, be sure your name and member ID number are written on his or her check.
+If you do not include your coupon from your monthly statement, please write your Presbyterian Senior Care (HMO-POS) member ID number on your personal check or money order.
+If the payment is for two members, write both Presbyterian Senior Care (HMO-POS) member ID numbers on the check or money order, as well as the amount intended for each member to avoid delays in processing.
+If someone else is paying the Part D late enrollment penalty for you, be sure your name and member ID number are written on his or her check.